jeffboody/Simon-Says/readme.md

 To modify an existing SS device to support the SS app you simply need to flash the new firmware, connect a Bluetooth device and launch the SS app.
-Be sure that the baud rate in the firmware (default is 57600) matches the baud rate of the Bluetooth device.
+Be sure that the Bluetooth device baud rate matches the baud rate in the firmware (default is 57600).

 Connect the Bluetooth device to the SS device as follows: